The Incredible Hulk (2008 video game): Plot

-Banner heads to the university to retrieve his old research data, only for General Ross's daughter Betty to obtain it before it is deleted by her father.
+The Hulk fends off further military attacks led by the unscrupulous Major Glenn Talbot and assists Rick in thwarting several attacks on the city and schemes perpetrated by the Enclave.
+Sterns informs Banner that a Gamma Charger can be built to cure him, and the Hulk successfully acquires the items needed to assemble it.
+Banner heads to the university to retrieve his old research data; however, General Ross's daughter Betty obtains it before her father deletes it.
 When General Ross's soldiers grab Betty, Bruce turns into the Hulk and attacks the army's deployment points.
-Hulk then engages in a third fight with Blonsky, who has received treatment that enhances his physical capabilities.
+Hulk then fights with Blonsky, who has received treatment that enhances his physical capabilities.
 Hulk manages to defeat him and escapes with Betty.
 At Betty's request, the Hulk secretly helps her father attack the Enclave.
-Sterns then tells the Hulk that they can test the Gamma Charger if the Hulk can obtain a genetic simulator from the Enclave.
+Sterns tells the Hulk that they can test the Gamma Charger if the Hulk can obtain a genetic simulator from the Enclave.
 The Hulk uses the Gamma Charger to disable an Enclave bio-weapon, leading Sterns to conclude that the cure works.

 The Hulk then has to guard a truck containing an experimental weapon that General Ross is having transported.
 When Talbot steals the weapon, Hulk retrieves it and gives it to Rick so he can destroy it.
 When Talbot has Betty kidnapped, Hulk fights a Hulkbuster machine to destroy the generators trapping her in a cage.
 Once the Hulkbuster pilot sees who he has kidnapped, he orders his troops to retreat.
-General Ross sends his troops to arrest Talbot, who is now piloting a special nuclear-powered Hulkbuster.
+General Ross sends his troops to arrest Talbot, who is piloting a special nuclear-powered Hulkbuster.
 The Hulk joins the fight and defeats Talbot, whose Hulkbuster explodes.
 Despite everything Banner has done to help, General Ross still captures him and takes him and Betty away.
 During this time, Blonsky forces Sterns to inject him with Banner's gamma-irradiated blood, transforming him into the monstrous Abomination, who then rampages through the city.
 Banner, seeing that he is the only one who can stop the Abomination, jumps from a helicopter and transforms into the Hulk.
-After a lengthy battle, the Hulk defeats the Abomination and flees the city.
-Betty tells her father that she hopes his efforts were worth it.
+After a lengthy battle, the Hulk defeats the Abomination and flees the city, for which Betty holds her father responsible.